ccmjga/mjga-scaffold/README_EN.md

 # Database First

-[Mjga](https://www.mjga.cc) is a newly designed, cloud-native-based modern Java Web scaffolding framework.
-It features:
+[Mjga](https://www.mjga.cc) is a completely redesigned, modern Java Web scaffolding built on a cloud-native philosophy with the following features:

 - Containerized applications
-- Plug-and-play components
+- Components that can be loaded and unloaded
-- Widely acclaimed unit testing
+- Reputable unit testing
-- Custom metadata
+- Customizable meta-information

 ### 🥝 Template Selection